natenka/pyneng-book-en/docs/source/book/06_control_structures/3_while.rst

     Similarly, you can write: ``a += 1``, ``a *= 2``,
     ``a /= 2``.

-As the value **a** decreases, the loop will not be infinite, and at some point the expression a > 0 becomes false.
+As *a* value decreases, loop will not be infinite and at some point the expression a > 0 becomes false.

-The following example is based on the example about password from section which describes **if** construction use :ref:`if_example`.
+The following example is based on example about password from section which describes **if** construction use :ref:`if_example`.
-In that example you had to restart the script if the password did not meet the requirements.
+In that example you had to restart script if password did not meet requirements.

-With a **while** loop you can make sure that the script itself requests the password again if it does not meet the requirements.
+With **while** loop you can make sure that  script itself requests password again if it does not meet requirements.

 Check_password_with_while.py file: